 When it comes to purchasing grass for your lawn, homeowners tend to wonder what the difference is between sod, plugs and seed as well as when to use each.
-The answer to this is that it depends.
+There’s even a newer addition to installation methods called sod pods, which are essentially the same as grass plugs although slightly larger in size.
+The answer to this common question is that it depends.
 For example, if your lawn is totally damaged, a full sod installation may be the most practical choice.
 On the other hand, if you only have patches of damage and need to fill in certain areas, use plugs or sod pods.
 If you prioritize lower costs over slow establishment, you may be in a situation where you want to seed your lawn.
 There are certain questions you should ask yourself and things to consider before making a purchase.
 Read the article below to get a better understanding of when to use sod, plugs or seed.

 How much grass do you need?